LuAndre49/air-quality-data-pipeline/README.md

 **Key analytical questions answered:**
 - Are Philippine provinces getting hotter over the past 10 years?
 - Which provinces are most exposed to typhoon-force winds, extreme rainfall, and dangerous heat?
-- How does weather differ between wet season (June–November) and dry season (December–May)?
+- How does weather differ between wet season (June-November) and dry season (December-May)?
 - What are the monthly rainfall and temperature patterns per province?

 ---